selimslab/selimslab.github.io/_NOTES/psychology/what-dont-you-want.md

 ---
-tags: psy
+tags: soc
 ---

 Knowing what you want is not always easy.

 Invert the question.

 What I don’t want in life?